sketchbuch/vsc-workspace-sidebar/README.md

 ### File Theme Icons

 File icons are displayed based on a simple substring match against the file path.
-No need to configure each file icon separately.
+There is no need to configure file icons for each workspace separately.

 ![Searching workspaces](./docs/images/features/file_icons.png)